aoijs/aoi.plugins/README.md

 # aoi.js-library

-A feature-rich library for building Discord bots with aoi.js
+A plugin library for aoi.js that adds more functions to your aoi.js bot.

 ## Installation